giladturok/CleanCV/README.md

 ## Usage Guide :pencil:

 ### Primary CV Entries (`\cvposition`)
-For major entries like education and experience:
+For major entries like education and experience (each entry is _not_ part of a list):

 ```latex
 % Syntax: